EXC 3410 The Firm

 - Summing up

 The course is conducted using various forms of teaching.
-There will be teaching and lectures related to the 12 main elements of the course.
-In addition, there will be video and television broadcasts.
-Three of the sessions are about ethics, and will form the basis for submission of a mandatory work requirement.
+There will be teaching and lectures covering the 12 main elements of the course.
+In addition, lecturers will use videos and perhaps television broadcasts.
+Three of the sessions will be about ethics, and will form the basis for submission of a mandatory work requirement.
 The assignment will be distributed within the third lecture, it must be written individually and delivered electronically.
-In addition to writing the assignment, there may be a requirement of assessing other students' assignments.
+In addition to writing the assignment, the work requirement also involves students assessing the work of other students.

-Students that have not gotten approved the coursework requirements, must re-take the exercises during the next scheduled course.
+Students that have not had the coursework requirements approved, must re-take the exercises during the next scheduled course.

 Students that have not passed the written examination or who wish to improve their grade may re-take the examination in connection with the next scheduled examination, without having to submit the course requirements again.

 Colleges of Higher Education require the correct use of references in all academic work.
 Link to BI Library page on using citations and references, recommended for all students at BI Norwegian Business School.